-AXI DRAM-BRAM Bridge IP
+AXI DRAM to Block memory Bridge IP

 This IP allows you to easily transfer data between any of PL or PS side DRAM memory and block memories in your FPGA design.